 To prove identity, a driver’s license, identification card or passport can be used.
 Patients will also need to provide a clear, color photo of their face.

-Getting Medical Cannabis
+Getting Medical Cannabis in Oklahoma

 Once the forms have been signed and submitted, patients have to wait for OMMA to process them.
 If OMMA approves the application, they’ll mail the card within two weeks.
 It’s valid for two years from the date of issue unless OMMA revokes it.